 Empowering next generation railways with 5G/FRMCS

-For new insights into the future of railways, join our webinar and get a deeper look at the International Data Corporation (IDC) research findings.
+For new insights into the future of railways, watch our latest webinar and get a deeper look at the International Data Corporation (IDC) research findings.

 International Data Corporation (IDC) research has examined how next generation connectivity infrastructure can empower railways to transform passenger experience, grow revenues, improve operational efficiency, and contribute to environmental sustainability.
 Its focus was on the Future Railway Mobile Communication System (FRMCS) – a key enabler of digitalisation – and included both a survey and in-depth qualitative interviews with executives from European and Australian railway operators, railway infrastructure authorities and rolling stock OEMs regarding 5G-enabled FRMCS investment programmes.

 The findings reveal that railway executives are: